IPL 2020 Points table and updated Orange Cap and Purple Cap list

 IPL 2020 Purple Cap List

-Sam Curran leads the line for CSK and is on fifth position with four wickets.
-Shivam Dube picked two wickets on Thursday and comes in sixth position.
-Lungi Ngidi did not have a good outing against RR but is seventh in the race with four wickets.
+Yuzvendra Chahal, Sheldon Cottrell, and Ravi Bishnoi are on third, fourth and fifth respectively with four wickets each.
+Shivam Dube picked two wickets on Thursday and comes in at seventh position.